 An investment company is a company built on trust that deals with investing in accumulated capital in financial securities.
 That's why people need to trust investment companies to invest.
 If investment companies have money laundering risks, or if money laundering activities have already been carried out within the company, this leads to loss of reputation for the company.
 Investment companies have to comply with the AML Compliance Programs to avoid the risks posed by money laundering criminals through mutual funds.
 So what is the AML Compliance Program?

 The main objective of the AML Compliance Program is to identify and respond to risks related to terrorist financing and money laundering.
 The Aml Compliance Program introduces a risk-based approach when doing this intervention.
-Investment banks determine the risk level of the customer by conducting a risk assessment during the customer participation processes and aim for an effective AML Compliance Program by creating a control program that complies with these risks.
+Investment banks determine the customer's risk level by conducting a risk assessment during the customer participation processes and aim for an effective AML Compliance Program by creating a control program that complies with these risks.
 "Customer Due Diligence" and "Know Your Customer" procedures are applied when making Risk Assessments to customers.

 Importance Know Your Customer Procedures for Investment Firms

 Know Your Customer is a standard that enables customers to have detailed information about their risk levels, investment information, and financial status.
 Both KYC processes and customers and investment firms are protected.
 The importance of KYC is frequently emphasized in the regulations of money laundering for regulators such as the Financial Action Task Force (FATF) and the European Union (EU).
-In investment firms, it is necessity to know the basic facts of each customer and to identify each person authorized to act on behalf of the customer.
+In investment firms, it is necessary to know the basic facts of each customer and identify each person authorized to act on behalf of the customer.

 Customer Due Diligence Obligations For Investment Companies

 Some customers or partnerships create more financial crime threats for investment companies.
 Enhanced Due Diligence is the KYC process that enables the review of high-risk individuals or companies.
 Investment companies take high precautions during the improved due diligence process.
-For example, Politically Exposed Persons (PEP), their families or partners have a high level of risk, EDD processes need to be implemented for such customers.
+For example, Politically Exposed Persons (PEP), their families or partners have a high level of risk; EDD processes need to be implemented for such customers.

 AML Solutions For Investment Companies